-When creating new content as part of your content marketing strategy, make sure each piece of content is geared toward a specific buyer persona.
-Again, you want to answer their pain points and questions while guiding them in the direction of your solution.
+When creating new content as part of your content marketing strategy, make sure each piece of content is geared toward a specific customer persona.
+Again, you want to answer their pain points and questions while guiding them toward your solution.

-Add another layer of specificity to your strategy by researching and using keywords each persona may search for on Google or other search engines.
+Add another layer of specificity to your marketing messages by researching and using keywords each persona may search for on Google.
 Tailored content can include:

-- E-books and downloads: Each e-book, guide or other piece of downloadable content can solve a common problem or address a recurring question found with each persona.
-Promote each piece of content to the appropriate audience through landing pages, social media or email.
+- Ebooks and other gated content: Each ebook, guide, or downloadable content can solve a common problem or address a recurring question found within each persona.
+Promote each piece of content to the appropriate audience through landing pages, social media, or email.

-- Blogs: Blog posts tailored to specific personas is an ideal place to use long-tail keywords for which different personas may be searching.
-Some may have very specific problems or very specific solutions in mind; make sure they can find both with your posts.
+- Blogs: Blog posts tailored to specific types of customers are an ideal place to use long-tail keywords for which different personas may be searching.
+Some may have specific problems or solutions in mind; make sure they can find both with your posts.

 With Social Media Promotion

 Applying your persona knowledge to your social media strategy involves knowing what type of content is most likely to grab the attention of a specific persona.
-But it also involves being aware of which social media sites the persona frequents and when that persona is most likely to be visiting those sites.
+But it also involves being aware of which social media sites the persona frequents and when.

-Your persona interviews gave you clarity on where your personas spend their time online.
+Your persona interviews clarified where your personas spend their time online.
 Use that information to push content on the appropriate sites during peak times.
-Go even further by making sure you or a team member is monitoring those sites during peak persona times, networking, responding to questions and otherwise engaging with targeted audience members as needed.
+Go even further by making sure you or a team member is monitoring those sites during peak persona times, networking, responding to questions, and otherwise engaging with targeted audience members as needed.

 In Your Advertising

-Just as each persona may have different social media habits, each is also likely to have different preferences for online and offline news sources, publications and other sources of information.
-Industry magazines and websites, specific social media sites and entertainment or lifestyle publications can be hot spots for targeted advertising.
+Just as each persona may have different social media habits, each is likely to have different preferences for online and offline news sources, publications, and other sources of information.
+Ads in industry magazines and websites, specific social media sites, and entertainment or lifestyle publications can be hot spots for targeting customers.